 With the main impediment being the additional load-off for the time being gear, this is the best approach to have the full feel of hiking the Narrows understanding.
 Go through one night under a cover of stars in the gorge in one of 12 assigned locales.

-Plan on hiking the narrows 6-8 hours every day with sufficient opportunity to look at Deep and Kolob Creeks on the very beginning, and Order Ville Gulch on day two.
+Plan on hiking the narrows 6-8 hours every day with an average hiking speed and also with sufficient opportunity to look at Deep and Kolob Creeks on the very beginning, and Order Ville Gulch on day two.
 License required.
 Max bunch size is 12 people.
 Try to pack light (under 25 lbs.)
 The best time is May-September.
 The beginning stage is Chamberlain’s Ranch, a 1.5-hour drive from Zion Canyon.

 Top-Down – One Day